Student Walking Tour Options

 Recommended for grades 3rd-12th

 A great introduction to the architecture and history of Los Angeles, featuring some of L.A.’s best-loved landmarks.
 Primarily outdoors on public streets, this moderate walking tour covers about six blocks and includes some steps and hills.
 The tour begins at Pershing Square and ends at the Bradbury Building/Biddy Mason Park, across the street from the Grand Central Market.
-The tour route features a ride on Angels Flight ($1.00 per person, or 50 cents with TAP card).
-The fare is not included in the tour cost.
+The tour route features a ride on Angels Flight.
+The fare is included in the tour cost.
+If you would not like to take Angels Flight, you may use a parallel staircase instead (however, there is no fare refund).
+Please indicate this information in the special requests section.
+Although Angels Flight is wheelchair accessible we do require 24-hour advance notice for wheelchair guests.

 Highly recommended for younger students (3rd through 5th grade) but available for older youth (6th-12th)